 SEATTLE – The Army dropped a murder charge, but added others, including steroid use, against a soldier accused in a deadly shooting rampage in Afghanistan, his lawyer said Friday.

 Staff Sgt.
-Robert Bales is now accused of gunning down 16 civilians in a pre-dawn raid on two Afghan villages in March.
-Initial reports pinned the number of dead at 16, but the Army put the figure at 17 when it first charged Bales.
+Robert Bales is now accused of gunning down 16 civilians — instead of 17 — in a pre-dawn raid on two Afghan villages in March.

-"We're looking forward to putting on a defense and seeing what they can prove," she said.
-The Army dropped off 5,000 pages of discovery materials at the defense team's office on Friday, she said.
+"We<re looking forward to putting on a defense and seeing what they can prove," Scanlan said.
+Scanlan also said the Army dropped off 5,000 pages of discovery materials at her office on Friday.

 Bales now faces 16 counts of premeditated murder; six of attempted murder; seven of assault; one of possessing steroids; one of using steroids; one of destroying a laptop computer; one of burning bodies; and one of using alcohol.